 With Application Whitelisting security software, there is no malware or ransomware victim.
 Only tested, safe programs and files can run, thereby protecting your computer, laptop, mobile device or business network from unauthorized access.
 With whitelisting, a user has complete peace of mind when it comes to data protection and internet security.

-Cyber threats have taken the world by storm, and the epidemic isn’t slowing down anytime soon.
+Cyber threats and hackers have taken the world by storm, and the epidemic isn’t slowing down anytime soon.
 Cyber criminals are advancing their attack methods daily and create new versions of malware every minute.
 Keeping track of every new version of malware is impossible.
 Yet, that is what a majority of security solutions attempt to do through the use of a blacklist.
 This is no longer a valid option when it comes to keeping devices secure.